 This session will look at leadership roles and how changing priorities could help teachers become more effective.
-If instruction improves, then student achievement will follow.
-Many ideas, tools, forms and processes needed to change your emphasis from management to instructional leadership will be shared.
+If instruction improves, then student

 Presenter(s): David Shepard, Consultant, The Middle Matters and More, Lexington, KY

 214. Are Your Students Ready?
 Postsecondary Education and the Workforce